JohanSamyn/gohg/README.md

 It's second purpose - by no means less then the first one - is to have a real project for working with the Go language, which really appeals to me.

-So don't expect anything to be ready quickly, cause this will be a learning process.
+So don't expect anything to be ready quickly, as this will be a learning process.

 ### Compatibility

 The gohg library is developed with Go1 on Windows 7.
 It is also tested on Ubuntu 12.04 with Go1.
-Go1 is being updated to the latest release shortly after it's appearance on both platforms.
+Go1 is being updated to the latest release shortly after it's appearance, on both platforms.

 ### Dependencies

-Only Go and it's standard library.
+Only Go and it's standard library; at least for now.

 ### Installation

 At the commandline type:

-    go get bitbucket.org/gohg/gohg
+    go get bitbucket.org/gohg/gohg/gohg_lib

 ### Example